theochem/horton/doc/user_integration_grids.rst

 The available levels of accuracy for the built-in integration grids are documented here: :ref:`ref_grids`.
 One can also control in more detail the radial and angular components of the integration grids.
-See the API documentation of :py:class:`horton.grid.molgrid.BeckeMolGrid` for more details.
+See the API documentation of :py:class:`horton.grid.molgrid.BeckeMolGrid` and :py:class:`horton.grid.atgrid.AtomicGridSpec` for more details.

 Computing a numerical integral involving the electron density